markns/markns.dev/content/posts/anatomy-of-a-micro-paas-part3.md

 +++
 author = "Mark Nuttall-Smith"
-title = "Architecture of a micro PaaS - part 3" date = "2022-07-14"
+title = "Anatomy of a micro PaaS - part 3" date = "2022-07-14"
 description = "How to build a micro PaaS using Kubernetes and Istio" tags = [